 This can be from people throwing out onto, say, flat roof areas, although, often, it’s from birds picking up food locally and taking it to a local roof to perch and have a bite to eat.

 Chicken pieces are a classic example that can cause a real headache.
 They’re taken from takeaway meals, and once any meat has been eaten or deteriorated, you’re left with a bone carcass that can easily get blown into areas and pipes that cause a blockage later on.

 The answer - like with rubbish, make sure there is little opportunity for this to happen in the first place, but when it does, then make sure you double-check all areas and have the right gloves and safety procedures to remove these.

 In addition to trying to stop the items from first getting on a roof, another way to look at good prevention of problems is to have a form of guard or shield over prone areas.

 So, maybe a metal mesh over pipes and even gutters to stop things blowing on or in there.
-Or even spikes to stop birds even trying to perch there in the first place.
+Or even spikes to prevent birds from even trying to perch there in the first place.

-Whatever you decide, call in a good local roofer to give you some tips, sometimes without even needing to get on the roof, but using years of experience and some good old common sense.
+Whatever you decide, call in an excellent local roofer to give you some tips, sometimes without even needing to get on the roof, but using years of experience and some good old common sense.